Arch of Freedom of the Ukrainian People: Name

-On 14 May 2022, according to the decision of the Kyiv City Council, it was named the Arch of Freedom of the Ukrainian people.
+Since 14 May 2022, according to the decision of the Kyiv City Council, the monument is named the Arch of Freedom of the Ukrainian People.

+The official name from opening date in 1982 until its renaming was Peoples' Friendship Arch, colloquially the monument was referred to as the Rainbow (Райдуга) or the Yoke (Ярмо́).

 Description

 The Friendship Arch was constructed in 1982 by sculptor A. Skoblikov and architect I. Ivanov and others.
 The monument consisted of three sculptural elements: an arch and two statues.